iann-afk/iann-afk.github.io/README.md

 # Recall

-Privacy Policy — Token Monitor
+Privacy Policy — Recall

 Last updated: 2026-05-05_

 ## What we collect

-**Nothing leaves your device.** Token Monitor does not collect, transmit, sell, or share any personal information, conversation content, browsing history, or usage analytics with us or any third party.
+**Nothing leaves your device.** Recall does not collect, transmit, sell, or share any personal information, conversation content, browsing history, or usage analytics with us or any third party.